 Bridge toll collector

 Bridge toll collectors still exist but their days are numbered as we move onto automated solutions.
-The Dartford Crossing is a prime example of this, which recently removed all its toll collection booths in favour of an electronic number plate recognition system.
-This new system uses sophisticated cameras mounted above each lane, logging every car’s number plate as it passes through.
+The Dartford Crossing is a prime example of this, which removed all its toll collection booths in favour of an electronic number plate recognition system not so long ago.
+The newer system uses sophisticated cameras mounted above each lane, logging every car’s number plate as it passes through.
 Drivers can pay before or up to 24 hours after on the phone, via text, online or in local shops – and it’s a system that is being used across the world today.

 “Do you need any bags today?” the cashier usually asks but perhaps not forever.
 Self-service check outs are found in nearly every supermarket in the UK now, only needing one or two operators to manage all at once.
 And self-checkouts aren’t confined to small basket shops – some supermarkets have full self-service checkouts with conveyor belts.
 Plus, some supermarkets also allow you to scan as you shop with a handheld scanner.